ehaider72/Final-Project_10c/README.md

-# Final-Project_10c
+# Final-Project_10c: Hang The Trojan (Hangman) - Winter 2017
-Final Project: Implement hangman game with graphical components (buttons and potential hanged-man)
+Final Project: Two player-hangman with a graphical interface

+by Emily Haider